Payra Power Plant

-The Payra 1320 MW Thermal Power Plant is a 1,320 megawatt coal-fired power station built in Kalapara Upazila of Patuakhali District in southern Bangladesh.
+The Payra 1320 MW thermal power plant is a 1,320 megawatt coal-fired power station built in Kalapara Upazila of Patuakhali District in southern Bangladesh.
 It is a joint venture between the North-West Power Generation Company Bangladesh Limited (NWPGCL) and China National Machinery Import and Export Corporation (CMC).
+Till May 2023, this plant was producing 700 to 1000 megawatts of electricity every day.

 History

 On 19 March 2015, a deal was signed between NWPGCL and the CMC to set up the Payra Power Plant.
 The joint venture was named Bangladesh-China Power Company Limited (BCPCL).
 On 29 March 2016, BCPCL signed an engineering, procurement and construction (EPC) contract with consortium of NEPC &CECC for the installation of the power plant.

 About

 The plant consists of two units, each with a capacity of 660 MW.
-The estimated cost was around US$1.56 billion.
-The plant has been built on an area of 397-hectare.
-The first unit came into commercial operation on the 15th May 2020 and the second unit on the 8th December 2020.
+The initially estimated cost was around US$1.56 billion; the total project cost was US$2.48 billion.
+The plant has been built on an area of 397 hectare.
+The first unit became operational on the 15th May 2020 and the second on the 8th December 2020.

-Presently, it is the largest electricity generating unit of Bangladesh that is currently in operation.
-On the 21st March 2022, PM Sheikh Hasina inaugurated the power plant after it was fully completed.
+It is the largest electricity generating unit of Bangladesh currently in operation.
+PM Sheikh Hasina inaugurated the plant on 21 March 2022.